 - Young Harris College Grant: This grant is awarded to full-time students who demonstrate need and maintain satisfactory academic progress.

-For more information, contact the Office of Financial Planning & Assistance.
+For more information, contact the Office of Financial Assistance & Planning.